mauroservienti/milestone.github.io/_posts/2019-07-04-exploring-nservicebus-integration-testing-options.md

 ## Is this enough?

 Not necessarily.
 We could say that if users are testing in isolation their components (handlers, sagas, behaviors, etc...), and that if we test all the NServiceBus components the system is guaranteed to work as expected.
 That's true in theory but not in practice.
-There could scenarios, for example, in which the endpoint routing is misconfigured causing messages to not reach the expected destination.
+There could be scenarios, for example, in which the endpoint routing is misconfigured causing messages to not reach the expected destination.
 This type of error, and many others like wrongly configured subscriptions when using message based pub/sub transports like MSMQ, cannot really be validated in a unit testing scenario.

 In general we could say that business scenarios cannot be tested.
-When testing a business scenario the goal is to validate that the expected message choreography happens and that all the components (mainly handlers and sagas) are invoked as expected.
-In this case we don't care much about data, and in general input/output values, those are handled by unit tests, we care much more that what's described in the business scenario happens.
+When testing a business scenario the goal is to validate that the expected messages choreography happens and that all the components (mainly handlers and sagas) are invoked as expected.
+In this case we don't care much about data, and in general input/output values, those are handled by unit tests.
+We care much more that what's described in the business scenario happens.

 ## NServiceBus Acceptance Testing

 NServiceBus has an [Acceptance Testing framework](https://www.nuget.org/packages/NServiceBus.AcceptanceTesting/).
 It's unsupported, and undocumented.
 And it's intentional.
-The NServiceBus Acceptance Testing framework is designed for internal usage to test NServiceBus components not end users code.
+The NServiceBus Acceptance Testing framework is designed for internal usage to test NServiceBus components, not end users code.
 We use it extensively to guarantee that all our components plays nicely when used together in an endpoint.

-[Roy Cornelissen](https://roycornelissen.wordpress.com/) wrote an article on how to use the Acceptance Testing framework to achieve something like what a business scenario test could look like.
+[Roy Cornelissen](https://roycornelissen.wordpress.com/), an [NServiceBus Champ](https://particular.net/champions), wrote an article on how to use the Acceptance Testing framework to achieve something like what a business scenario test could look like.
 It available on his blog at https://roycornelissen.wordpress.com/2014/10/25/automating-end-to-end-nservicebus-tests-with-nservicebus-acceptancetesting/

-Roy's approach is good, however it has two main drawbacks:
+Roy's approach is good and uses the Acceptance Testing framework exactly as intended.
+However it has two main drawbacks:

 - it's very complex
-- it requires a lot of code duplication and in the end it's hard to say that the test tests any production code
+- it requires a lot of code duplication

+In the end it's hard to say that the tests are testing any production code.

 Both complexity and code duplication are imposed by the Acceptance Testing framework, that as said is not really designed for such kind of testing.

 ## NServiceBus Integration testing

 Not being able to test business scenario, exercising the real production code, can be a limitation in a lot of cases so I decided to try to understand what could be the requirements and I spiked a [solution](https://github.com/mauroservienti/NServiceBus.IntegrationTesting).
-A Solution that right now has a ton of limitations and is far from being anything ready to be used.
+A solution that right now has a ton of limitations and is far from being anything ready to be used.

 Let's say that there is a system that is composed by two endpoints: [MyService](https://github.com/mauroservienti/NServiceBus.IntegrationTesting/tree/master/src/MyService), [MyOtherService](https://github.com/mauroservienti/NServiceBus.IntegrationTesting/tree/master/src/MyOtherService).
 These are just regular NServiceBus endpoints.
 The business flow is something like: